shyamsundarc92/CSE570-DopplerEffect/README.md

 # ToDO tasks in Doppler Effect

-1) Debug Secondary Scan
+1) Debug Secondary Scan - Code seems correct so just verifying operation should be enough

-2) Verify various params (Tuning Constant, thresholds for boundaries etc.) and verify robustness of change in cases when there is movement against cases where there is no movement

-3) Once satisfied with the amount of detected change, start mapping gestures to bin movement
+2+3) Verify various params (Tuning Constant, thresholds for boundaries etc.) and verify robustness of change in cases when there is movement against cases where there is no movement.
+Once satisfied with the amount of detected change, start mapping gestures to bin movement - Mapped Gestures - Need to tune thresholds on final code

-4) One click all tabs enable
+4) One click all tabs enable - MAY NOT NEED THIS (Per tab enable/disable provides flexibility)

-5) Tab refresh/move detect and fix extension icons for all cases
+5) Tab refresh/move detect and fix extension icons for all cases (Added onUpdate listener but it is messing up the state machine - DEBUG)

+6) Gesture Mapper - we don't consider dir = 0 (maybe check and add it if required).

+7) Finally, map gestures to browser actions

 ------------

 Tests run so far: